cachemoi/mavens-exercise/README.md

 #### Conclusions

 I would recommend using existing solutions for this problem, and simply rely on already implemented sentiment analysis APIs.
-This is because training our own predictive models would expend unnecessary resources and we will never have access to the same amount of training data as companies such as google or microsoft.
+This is because training our own predictive models would expend unnecessary resources and we will never have access to the same amount of training data as companies like Google.

-The completed method would take in an arbitrary number of sentences, assign them the positive or negative labels, and return the labelled data in a dictionary.
+The completed method would take in an arbitrary number of sentences, assign them the positive or negative labels, and return the labelled data in a hash map.
 The pseudocode is as follows:
 ```
 function analyseSentences (sentences) {